Salt in Urbanized Watersheds

 Ryerson FMD team: supervisor Daniel Batko, groundskeeper Kieran McCully, lead hand Joey Demelo, supported by Garth Poppleton

-The pilot project took place during the 2018-2019 winter season on the Ryerson University campus.
+The pilot project took place during the 2018-2019 winter season on the Toronto Metropolitan University campus.
 The Ryerson FMD team created and sprayed an in-house liquid brine solution (a mixture of salt and water) to de-ice 20 locations across Ryerson’s downtown campus in anticipation of snowfalls and freezing rain.
 The Ryerson FMD team was highly engaged in the process and was responsible for ordering materials, mixing and storing anti-icing solution, and maintaining the equipment.
 It is noteworthy that there was no increase in liability or complaints this past winter with the introduction of the brining on campus.

 Dr. Oswald and her research team are analyzing the data that FMD had collected over the application period.
 The research team has found that on average, anti-icing with brine requires 25% less NaCl than conventional rock salt.
 The team also estimates that over the 2018/19 winter season, NaCl and Cl- inputs to the 4 test zones were reduced by approximately 4000kg and 2500kg respectively.
 This reduction has not hindered the safety of pedestrians on the campus.

 Ryerson Facilities plans to scale up the project in winter 2019-2020.
 The research team will predict the impact of further reductions in salt over time as the campus begins to increase brine usage over the entire campus.
 As well, the team will model the impact of applying brine in place of road salt to the TTC King Street streetcar line, Metrolinx GO Stations along Lakeshore east and west between Long Branch and Rouge Hill stations, and Green P parking lots.
 This data will be presented to the TTC, Metrolinx, and City of Toronto.